 There is a need to dramatically increase the number of available housing units and adding density will help accomplish that goal.
-Continued effort to expand ADU programs and provide flexibility for developers to add more housing units to developments help meet the goals of providing more housing.
+This includes expanding the ADU program the city implemented in 2017, continuing the Multifamily Tax Exemption program and continuing to refine the city zoning requirements to allow for more housing units.